 8) The Stupa of Nirvana.

-All the originals stupa built during the time of Buddha didn’t survive intacted today.
-Yet where every you go in buddhist world you will find the sets of eight stupa. here is the detials of Tibetan Buddhist stupa
+All the originals stupa built during the time of Buddha didn’t survive intact today.
+Yet where ever you go in the buddhist world you will find the sets of eight stupas.